noahp/noah-c/README.md

   insert implicit type conversions based on variable types in an expression.
   This can result in subtle but disastrous data value effects.
 This warning can help avoid some of those errors.
+- `-Werror=sign-conversion` - probably will emit a lot of errors, but can definitely catch some weird sign-extension etc. bugs
 - `-Werror=undef` - undefined identifiers resolve to `0` when the compiler
   checks `#if` expressions.
 This can lead to confusing behavior, so prevent it!
 - `-Werror=shadow` - prevents confusing reuse of variable names